pyiron/executorlib/README.md

 [ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) for parallel
 execution of Python functions on a single computer. executorlib extends this functionality to distribute Python functions over multiple computers within a high performance computing (HPC) cluster.
-This can be either achieved by submitting each function as individual job to the HPC job scheduler - [HPC Submission Mode]() - or by requesting a compute allocation of multiple nodes and then distribute the Python functions within this allocation - [HPC Allocation Mode]().
-Finally, to accelerate the development process executorlib also provides a - [Local Mode]() - to use the executorlib functionality on a single workstation for testing.
-Starting with the [Local Mode]() set by setting the backend parameter to local - `backend="local"`:
+This can be either achieved by submitting each function as individual job to the HPC job scheduler - [HPC Submission Mode](https://executorlib.readthedocs.io/en/latest/2-hpc-submission.html) - or by requesting a compute allocation of multiple nodes and then distribute the Python functions within this - allocation - [HPC Allocation Mode](https://executorlib.readthedocs.io/en/latest/3-hpc-allocation.html).
+Finally, to accelerate the development process executorlib also provides a - [Local Mode](https://executorlib.readthedocs.io/en/latest/1-local.html) - to use the executorlib functionality on a single workstation for testing.
+Starting with the [Local Mode](https://executorlib.readthedocs.io/en/latest/1-local.html) set by setting the backend parameter to local - `backend="local"`:
 ```python
 from executorlib import Executor